Skeeboo/skeeboomusic.com/content/music/simple_dreams.md

 "Simple Dreams" is track number 7 of the ["Moods and modes" project](/post/moods_and_modes).

-It's a simple emotional song, featuring a string section, a piano (for the forst time in the project) and a flute.
+It's a simple emotional song, featuring a string section, a piano (for the first time in the project) and a flute.
 The melody is based on the C major scale, trying to reflect its simple beauty.

 Sometimes we need just simple things.